chef/chef-load/README.md

 Chef Server, add the regular user or client to that group and then give the group the create permission on the clients container.

+## Upgrading chef-load

+Sometimes a new version of chef-load has breaking changes in the configuration file.
+The easiest way to handle this might be to create a new config file and copy/paste modified settings from the old file.

 ## Usage

 Print help.